myselfRaifMondal/NEO-Earth-Close-Approaches-ML/README.md

 The model was trained using historical NASA NEO data and cross-validated for reliability.

+## Future Updates

+Currently, the project displays the results of our inferences made while predicting the dataset we fetched by our side, will be updating this project with a real-time classification one.

 ## ✨ Authors

 Built with ❤️ by: